The Complete List of All Blogging Facts and Statistics (Updated)

 Who writes your content?
 It might surprise you to learn that many of the biggest names you'd recognize in your industry – regardless of what industry that is – are not writing their own content.
 The words they put their name on are rarely produced by their own hands.
 Many top-level bloggers don't even review them individually.
 They hire writers they trust, and those writers produce that content.

-Webmasters and Writers
+Webmasters And Writers

 The industry of writing is a large and fascinating one.
 You can hire writers, and you can hire ghostwriters.
 You can outsource your entire blog (I should know, I'm the person you hire to do it) or you can manage it in-house.
 Employees, freelancers, contractors, individual projects from content mills; there's an incredibly broad and varied industry behind the written word.